While the Clock Ticked: Original edition

 The next day Mr. Dalrymple returned, having decided to let the Hardy boys take the case.
 He explains that he recently purchased the Purdy house and had been using a secret safe room there to find solitude; however he had received death threats delivered to the secret room while it was securely locked.
 The Hardy boys explore the Purdy house that night and see a man who looks like Mr. Dalrymple enter the house before they hear screams coming from the house and meet Hurd Applegate, whom the boys met while solving The Tower Treasure mystery, running from the house.

 Mr. Applegate is too excited to explain what he was doing there, so the Hardy boys have to go back and explore the home another day.
 Upon further exploration they find an unused wing of the home which has recently had locks added to the doors.
-The police are called who find the locked rooms filled with stolen goods, stolen by the river thieves.
+The police are called and find the locked rooms filled with stolen goods, stolen by the river thieves.
 While the police thought this resolved the case, the Hardy boys kept an eye on the Purdy house and found a stranger coming to the house, who then runs away after another scream is heard.

+While trying to catch two of the river thieves, the Hardys are caught by the men, bound and gagged, and thrown into a boat.
+The thieves mean to leave them on the river bank to make their escape, but Joe manages to tear off his gag and yell for help.
+This brings the police, and the Hardys are freed, and the men captured.

-While investigating the house again the Hardy boys are taken hostage by a crazy old man named Amos and another man who looks almost exactly like Mr. Dalrymple.
-Surprisingly they are rescued by Mr. Applegate and a bomb, which was attached to the ticking grandfather clock, is safely disarmed.
+When they investigate the house again, the Hardy boys are taken hostage by a crazy old man named Amos and another man who looks almost exactly like Mr. Dalrymple.
+Surprisingly they are rescued by Mr. Applegate, and a bomb attached to the ticking grandfather clock is disarmed.
 Mr. Dalrymple arrives with the police and Amos falls to his death while trying to escape.
 The Hardy boys examine the device he was using and solve the mystery of how he managed to deliver the death threats to the secret room, as well as locating the stamps which Mr. Dalrymple's doppelgänger had stolen from Mr. Applegate.